AbdoSharaf98/active-sensing-paper/README.md

 This will create and pre-train a perception model with the ELBO objective on fixation sequences collected randomly from the `mnist` dataset.
 You can pre-train on other datasets, e.g. `translated_mnist`, `cifar`, or `fashion_mnist`, by specifiying the `--env_name` argument.
 The hyperparameters for the perception model can be adjusted in the ['bas.yaml'](./configs/bas.yaml) config file in the `configs` folder.
 The parameters for the different active vision datasets can be specified in the ['envs.yaml'](./configs/envs.yaml) config file.
 You can specifiy a random seed using the argument `--seed`; otherwise, the script will choose a random seed for you.
 You can also specify a path where training progress is logged and model checkpoints are saved using the arguments `--log_dir` and `--exp_name`.
 Otherwise, the script will create an `exp_name` based on the experiment parameters and save to the directory `runs/perception_pretraining/{env_name}/exp_name`.

+To train an active vision agent using a pre-trained perception model on the downstream classification task, run the command:

+    python -m scripts.train_agent --env_name

 ## Reproducing the results

 Before running any code you must activate the conda environment: